mmore500/downstream/docs/docs/quickstart.md

 downstream is also available in [C++](cpp.md), [Rust](rust.md), [Zig](zig.md), and [CSL](csl.md).

-Installation instructions are avaiable on each of their respective pages.
+Installation instructions are available on each of their respective pages.

 ## Working with the Data Structure